Wednesday, June 19, 2024

 A few few days later, Patrick stopped the milk cart with his horse and brought the bike down the lane.
 Finbar rushed out of the house when he saw his father – there it was, the Bike!!

-Lot of kids at the school had bikes; some with dropped handlebars, some with straight handlebars and some that were a very strange shape; rather like the shape of some of the Harley Davidson motor bikes seen now and again in films.
+Lots of kids at the school had bikes; some with dropped handlebars, some with straight handlebars and some that were a very strange shape; like the shape of some of the Harley Davidson motor bikes seen now and again at the cinema.

-A lot of these bikes would have their handlebars taped with a kind of white sticky tape; this would cover up various imperfections such as rust and that's what Finbar had in mind.
+A lot of those bikes would have their handlebars taped with a kind of white sticky tape; this would cover up various imperfections such as rust and that's what Finbar had in mind.

-Finbar looked at the bikes in the bike shed and the saddles were almost taller than Felix; just how did they ride them, let alone get on?
+Finbar looked at the bikes in the bike shed and the saddles were almost taller than Finbar; just how did they ride them, let alone get on to them?

-So he went to the bike shop on the main road and bought brake blocks, white tape and other odds and ends.
+So he went to the bike shop and bought brake blocks, white tape and other odds and ends.
 It really was a big job and kept it in what used to be his 'sheriff's office at the end of the lane.

 Patrick helped him with the brake pads and he tried to clean the rust from the wheels.
 They bought new tyres, and inner tubes and a bicycle repair outfit in a little tin.

-After working on it over the weekend he proudly rode it to school on the Monday.
+After working on it over the weekend he proudly rode it to school on Monday morning.
 At school he told his pals he had a bike and heard one of them answer back 'you should see it!'

 That was the cue for everybody to laugh; including Finbar; suddenly he thought it was hilarious too.

-She was the one who pinned his shoulders to the floor after the Saturday matinee – but they never really spoke after that formally; she just smiled sweetly when he passed her in the street; sometimes that would be very near Brighton Road, which, he remembered, was where she lived..
+She was the one who pinned his shoulders to the floor after the Saturday matinee – but they never really spoke after that; she just smiled sweetly when he passed her in the street.
+Sometimes that would be very near Brighton Road, which, he remembered, was where she lived.

 She attended a girls' school somewhere else but because he now had a bike he could get to Brighton Road, on the way to school, or back, to gaze upon her beauty and be the recipient of her radiant smile as she walked along.